 When you create a Site, the only available scope is the ‘All’ scope, which cannot be deleted.

 Site creation cannot be scoped, nor can Delegated Administration objects (scopes and roles).
 However, objects you cannot scope are included in the ‘All’ scope.
 (Full Administrators always have the All scope.)
-Machines, power actions, desktops, and sessions are not directly scoped; administrators can be allocated permissions over these objects through the associated machine catalogs or Delivery Groups.
+Machines, power actions, desktops, and sessions are not directly scoped.
+Administrators can be allocated permissions over these objects through the associated machine catalogs or Delivery Groups.

 When you copy or edit a scope, keep in mind that removing objects from the scope can make those objects inaccessible to the administrator.
-If the edited scope is paired with one or more roles, ensure that the scope updates you make do not make any role/scope pair unusable.
+If the edited scope is paired with one or more roles, ensure that the scope updates do not make any role/scope pair unusable.

 You can create two types of Delegated Administration reports:

 An HTML report that lists the role/scope pairs associated with an administrator, plus the individual permissions for each type of object (for example, Delivery Groups and Machine Catalogs).
 You generate this report from Studio.